Thor Steinar: Germany

 In Germany, public display of Nazi-associated symbols, as well as glorification of Adolf Hitler and denial of the Holocaust, are illegal (under Strafgesetzbuch section 86a and Strafgesetzbuch paragraph 130, respectively).
 Despite that, the Federal Office for the Protection of the Constitution, which collects domestic intelligence for the government, appraises the number of active participants of the far-right movement at around 40,000.

 Various authorities and organizations, including Brandenburg Verfassungsschutz, have identified the wearing of Thor Steinar clothes as one of the indications of membership in the far-right subculture.

 Wearing the label is prohibited in the German Bundestag and in the Landtags of Mecklenburg-Vorpommern and Saxony.
-In addition, several football clubs including Tennis Borussia Berlin, Borussia Dortmund, Werder Bremen, Hamburger SV and Hertha BSC prohibit wearing the label in their stadiums.
+In addition, several football clubs, including Tennis Borussia Berlin, Borussia Dortmund, Werder Bremen, Hamburger SV and Hertha BSC, prohibit wearing the label in their stadiums.
 The online retailer Amazon stopped selling the brand in 2009.
 Despite this, Amazon has since been criticized for employing internal security guards with far-right connections who wore the same clothing.

 Norway

 Various designs by Thor Steinar have had Norwegian flags and Norwegian names, such as Trondheim, Nordfjord, Nordstrand or Bergen.
 The official stores selling the clothes are also named after the oldest Norwegian city, Tønsberg.
 The government filed a complaint against the use of the Norwegian flag in February 2008.
-The legal complaint however failed and it is unlikely that a second attempt will be made.
-The Norwegian Embassy, the Norwegian Office for Foreign Affairs were informed by Mediatex – the company behind the Thor Steinar brand – in December 2007 that future collections starting and including the spring and summer 2008 collection will no longer use the national symbol of Norway.
+The legal complaint however failed, and it is unlikely that a second attempt will be made.
+The Norwegian Embassy and the Norwegian Office for Foreign Affairs were informed by Mediatex – the company behind the Thor Steinar brand – in December 2007 that future collections starting and including the spring and summer 2008 collection will no longer use the national symbol of Norway.
 The company issued a statement in response to the issue.